 In the diagram the light from the star at actual position S2 is seen to deflect by some angle a, thereby altering the image position to that seen at S1.
 This is a direct result of the effect of the gravitational field of the Sun on the light rays.
 The true direction is thus alone the ray ES2 while the deflected position is along the ray ES1.

-Then we obtain for the deflection angle, a: a = - 4 GM/ b or (in cgs units):
+So the deflection angle, a: a = - 4 GM/ b or (in cgs units):

 a = - 4 GM/ b c2